 The terms of the settlement are not public.
 The attorney who represented the deceased man’s wife would only tell the AP the case was “settled prior to trial.”

 The New England Compounding Center recalled the infected steroid, methylprednisolone acetate, on Sept.
 26 after disease-causing fungus was found in the company’s Framingham, Mass. factory, which a CNN report indicated shares a building with a garbage facility.
 The company has temporarily halted operations, and officials have ordered that none of their products be administered to patients for the time being.

 But that’s too little, too late for the 170 people, at last count, who have been sickened across 11 states after receiving a shot of the steroid.

-Oshman & Mirisola, LLP has a strong background handling cases involving deadly products and dangerous drugs.
+The Oshman Firm has a strong background handling cases involving deadly products and dangerous drugs.
 We’re ready to represent the families of those who were stricken or killed with meningitis due to the negligence of the New England Compounding Center and fight to ease their suffering as much as possible.